Speculative Fiction: A Genre of Imagination, Fear, and Hope

 Buy Eclipse of Avarice

-In Eclipse of Avarice, morally complex characters meet supernatural forces and organized crime in gritty urban environments.
+In Eclipse of Avarice, morally complex characters meet otherworldly forces and organized crime in gritty urban environments.
 In the supernatural suspense thriller, Luminael Morningstar and the daemona Crowley have settled in Las Vegas.

 As the Antichrist and his companion carve a new life amongst the mortals in Sin City, a diabolical plot shatters their peace.
 Can they survive—or will they fall prey to an enemy driven by insatiable greed?